tzq1999/SEAL/README.md

 # General Description
 - This is a PyTorch implementation of the paper "Discovering Posterior Label Hierarchy: Relaxed Tree-Wasserterin Distance meets Semi-supervised Learning (H-VLL)".
-We only release the results for DebiasPL on CIFAR10.
+We only release the results for DebiasPL on CIFAR10 and.
 Other settings are coming soon.

 ## Experiments on CIFAR10 Dataset